 - Analyze a Demo Repo

 - Analyze Your Repo

-As part of the workflow, ShiftLeft will be creating a GitHub Action on your behalf.
+ShiftLeft will create a GitHub Action on your behalf as part of the workflow.
 Depending on your usage level, you may incur charges for your use of GitHub Actions.
 You will be fully responsible for such costs.

 To try out the ShiftLeft workflow using the demo repo, click the box corresponding to the language of your choice.
 This will result in ShiftLeft analyzing a repo in the chosen language.